YoobeeWebTutors/javascript-manual/src/02-statements.md

 # Statements
-*Brief, but there's not a lot to be said about statements.
-I'm not sure about the semi-colon is a colon ... joke.
-Some of the foreign students have a problem with words like colon, semi-colon, underscore, dash etc, and we might like to provide a appendix which describes them, maybe 5em fonts to make it really obvious.
-??
-Where are we going to introduce consol.log() as a (really good) alternative to alert. ??
-*

 JavaScript programs are written line by line.
 Each line, or *statement* is a command to the computer to do one thing.